h7b/h7b-dendron-netlify/vault/notes.p-fin.t-journal.betterment.md

 Thoughts:
 - Nothing impressive
-- My current portfolio of 90% stocks and 10% bonds has weaker performance vs market index (S&P500) within the same timeframe
+- Current portfolio of 90% stocks and 10% bonds has weaker performance vs market index (S&P500) within the same timeframe
 - Low management fee vs certain mutual fund.
 But still more expensive than ETF provider like Vanguard
 - Tax-loss-harvesting feature did not justify its value
 - Tax statements provided by Betterment are clear and concise.
 Though I don't have experience with other institutions, so this is opinionated